CDIP Sponsor FAQs

 What if I want to provide housing for the student?

-Although not required, many sponsors are able to provide accommodations for students in their homes and find that they enjoy the experience.
+Although not required, many sponsors are willing to provide accommodations for students in their homes and find that they enjoy the experience.
 If this is not possible, students make their own arrangements for room and board.

 How long is a job shadow?